alextanhongpin/clean-architecture-learn/domain-service.md

 - may call repository, but should be avoided.
 Instead, query the entity though _repository_ at the _application service_ layer, and pass the entity to the `domain service`.
 See [1]
 - does not deal with persistence
 - often misunderstood with _application service_ layer
+- since the _application service_ shouldn't house business logic, if there is a logic that requires access to repository, then the best place is to put it in _domain service_.
+Ideally _domain service_ should not call repository.
+If possible, fetch all related entities (or aggregates) in the _application service_, then pass them to the _domain service_ to execute the business logic.

 # Reference